Kotlin/kotlinx-atomicfu/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%20License%202.0-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)
 [![Maven Central](https://img.shields.io/maven-central/v/org.jetbrains.kotlinx/atomicfu)](https://search.maven.org/artifact/org.jetbrains.kotlinx/atomicfu/0.18.3/pom)

+>Note on Beta status: the plugin is in its active development phase and changes from release to release.
+>We do provide a compatibility of atomicfu-transformed artifacts between releases, but we do not provide
+>strict compatibility guarantees on plugin API and its general stability between Kotlin versions.

 The idiomatic way to use atomic operations in Kotlin.

 * Code it like `AtomicReference/Int/Long`, but run it in production efficiently as `AtomicXxxFieldUpdater` on Kotlin/JVM and as plain unboxed values on Kotlin/JS.
 * Use Kotlin-specific extensions (e.g. inline `updateAndGet` and `getAndUpdate` functions).
-* Compile-time dependency only (no runtime dependencies).
+* Compile-time dependency only for JVM and JS/IR (no runtime dependencies).
   * Post-compilation bytecode transformer that declares all the relevant field updaters for you on [Kotlin/JVM](#jvm).
   * Post-compilation JavaScript files transformer on [Kotlin/JS](#js).
 * Multiplatform: